bergesinstitute/graf-method/book-1-unit-1.md

     Madrid está en España.
 (Madrid is in Spain.)

-## Distinguishing example:
+## Distinguishing example

-    Mis ojos son azules (My eyes are blue — it's their color.)
+    Mis ojos son azules.
+(My eyes are blue — it's their color.)

-    Mis ojos están rojos (My eyes are red — it is a non-permanent state.)
+    Mis ojos están rojos.
+(My eyes are red — it is a non-permanent state.)

 # Spanish negation

 To make a sentence negative, we just place the word *no* right before the verb:

-    Yo soy.
+    Yo soy alto.
+(I am tall.)

-    Yo no soy.
+    Yo no soy alto.
+(I am not tall.)

-    Ellos están.
+    Ellos están en España.
+(They are in Spain.)

-    Ellos no están.
+    Ellos no están en España.
+(They are not in Spain.)

 # Nouns in Spanish